SenseTecnic/node-red-contrib-sts-mqtt/README.md

 In the Topic field, enter `users/{username}/{topic name}` to subscribe.
 For example, if user Tom would like to subscribes to topic "temperatureSensor", he would enter `users/tom/temperatureSensor` in the topic field.

-Note: Please ensure that the username, client ID, topic all exist on [STS-MQTT](http://test-mqtt.sensetecnic.com).
+Note: Please ensure that the username, client ID, topic all exist on [STS-MQTT](https://mqtt.sensetecnic.com).

-Note: To enable the secret config options in sts-mqtt-broker node, select the username field, and press shift button 16 times.
-The config options for server url, port and tls settings will pop up.